GaryWBurrows/TidyData/README.md

 The R script, titled "**run_analysis.R**" that constructs the tidy data sets and produces the summary requires the packages data.table and dplyr.
 The script contains a single function called **run_analysis()**.

 The function run_analysis() has 4 functional blocks: Getting the Data, Loading the data, Merging the data, Tidying the data.
-Below is a summary of the code used.
+Below is a summary of the code used for run_analysis.R.

 ## Getting the Data##